Stabler Arena – Lehigh Mountain Hawks

 Stabler Arena 124 Goodman Dr Bethlehem, PA 18015

 Year Opened: 1979

 Safe & Sound at the Stabler Arena

-The 6,200 multi-purpose arena was dedicated on May 26 of that year with commencement ceremonies and became home to Lehigh basketball the following season.
+The 6,200 multi-purpose arenas were dedicated on May 26 of that year with commencement ceremonies and became home to Lehigh basketball the following season.
 The building is named after Donald, a 1930 Lehigh graduate, and Dorothy Stabler who were primary donors of the facility.
-The arena replaced Taylor Gymnasium that had been home to the basketball program since 1914 and where the former alumni probably saw a majority of his games–it still exists on campus as a fitness center.
+The arena replaced Taylor Gymnasium which had been home to the basketball program since 1914 and where the former alumni probably saw a majority of his games–it still exists on campus as a fitness center.

 The Mountain Hawks are members of the Patriot League and have a strong rivalry with nearby Lafayette College in Easton–just 13 miles down the road.
 The program has made five NCAA Men’s Division I Basketball Tournaments and in 2012 gained national prominence by knocking out the #2 Duke Blue Devils 75-70 in the opening round of the tournament.

 The Stabler Arena defines what a basketball arena of the 1970s represents, rectangular shaped with plenty of 90-degree angles in the seating bowl.
 The aesthetics are not as welcoming as say The Palestra down the turnpike in Philadelphia or the plush and modern PPL Center in nearby Allentown, but the facility does not pretend to be anything it isn’t.
 The fan can expect a comfortable seat that is up close to the action on the court.